Leaky Basement? Here’s How to Fix it Permanently

 Basement Floor Cracks – Cracks can form in your basement floor due to hydro-static pressure pushing upward on your basement floor when the water table rises.

-Top of Foundation Wall – Many homes have landscaping or decks and patios that are sloped toward the foundation.
-This allows rain water to run toward the house, and it can enter through the small gap between the top of a foundation and the sill plate of your home.
+Top of Foundation Wall – Many homes have landscaping or decks and patios that sloped toward the foundation.
+This allows rainwater to run toward the house, entering through the gap between the foundation top and sill plate.

-How to Fix Basement Water Leaks Once and for All
+How to Fix Your Leaky Basement Once and for All

-If you want to repair seepage and cracks in your floor, the hydro-static pressure needs to be relieved by having another place for the ground water to go.
-This can be accomplished by installing an interior drainage system, which is a drain pipe installed beneath the slab around the perimeter of the footing.
-This drain pipe removes rising ground water and sends it to the sump pit, which is then pumped out of your home by the sump pump drain.
+If you want to repair seepage and cracks in your floor, you’ll need to relieve hydro-static pressure.
+You can do this by redirecting the groundwater toward another path.
+To do this, you’ll need to install an interior drainage system, which is a drain pipe installed beneath the slab around the perimeter of the footing.
+This drain pipe removes rising ground water and sends it to the sump pit, which then pumps the water out of your home by the sump pump drain.
 This system is popular among homeowners in the Midwest because it requires minimal disruption and is very low maintenance.

 Exterior drainage systems redirect water away from your home before it even reaches the foundation.
-Paired with proper gutter systems and downspouts, the exterior waterproofing system will work efficiently to keep surface water from seeping into your basement.
-Exterior waterproofing cannot prevent underground water underneath your foundation from seeping in, so that is why it is important to have an interior drainage system installed as well.
+Paired with proper gutters and downspouts, the exterior waterproofing system efficiently keeps surface water from seeping into your basement.
+Exterior waterproofing Exterior waterproofing can’t stop underground water, so an interior drainage system is essential.

-Let WCI Basement Repair come and inspect your Iowa basement to see which waterproofing methods would work best for your needs and budget.
+Let WCI Basement Repair inspect your Iowa basement for the best waterproofing methods for your needs and budget.
 We are the number one Basement Waterproofing company in Iowa with a fantastic reputation and countless satisfied customers.
 Take a look at our testimonials to see what our clients have to say about us!
 We can solve your basement water damage problems and leave your home safe and dry for years to come.

 Category: Basement Waterproofing